Skip to main content

 2. In the OpenAI API Key field, enter your OpenAI API key.

+This example uses the default OpenAI model and a built-in Anthropic model to compare responses from different providers.
 If you want to use a different provider, edit the Model Provider, Model Name, and API Key fields accordingly.

 3. In the component's header menu, click Controls, enable the System Message parameter, and then click Close.